INS Tabar: Sensors

 Controlling this array of weapons is the Trebovaniye-M combat information and control system that can control all of INS Tabars weapons as well as using situation analysis to generate combat missions.
 The combat system can transmit data and process information from up to 250 sources.
 With a range of nearly 300 km, the Fregat M2EM (NATO: Top Plate) 3D radar is INS Tabars air/surface radar.
 The M2EM system features continuous scanned arrays along with providing targeting information for the Shtil-1 missile system.
 One 3Ts-25E Garpun-B radar unit is utilised for long-range surface search and target acquisition.
-INS Tabar is also equipped with two navigation radars.
+Garupun-B radar was replaced with a Terma Scantar radar.INS Tabar is also equipped with two navigation radars.
 INS Tabars fire control is the Ratep JSC 5P-10E Puma fire control system.
 The Puma uses phased array and target tracking radar along with laser and TV devices.
 The Puma can operate autonomously with the ability of automatically detecting, locking on, and tracking four targets at once.

 INS Tabars sonar is the BEL APSOH (Advanced Panoramic Sonar Hull) hull-mounted sonar.
 The APSOH sonar has active ranging, passive listening, and auto tracking of targets.
 For countermeasures INS Tabar includes 120 mm chaff and infra-red decoy rounds fired by four KT-216 launchers.
 This ship was originally equipped with the Russian TK-25E-5 electronic warfare suite and was later replaced by the BEL manufactured Varuna ESM/Electronic warfare suite with its distinctive circular housing located above the Fregat radar.

 Aircraft carried

-For her deployment INS Tabar had a Ka-31 Helix-B AEW helicopter embarked from Indian Naval Air Squadron 339 ‘Falcons’ Squadron in Mumbai.
+For her deployment INS Tabar had a Ka-31 Helix-B AEW helicopter embarked from Indian Naval Air Squadron 339 'Falcons' Squadron in Mumbai.
 With a flight crew of two, the Ka-31 has a speed of 143 kn and a maximum ceiling of 6,000 metres.
 Its range is a maximum of 540 nmi and can remain airborne for 4.5 hours.
 The Ka-31's airborne early warning radar is the E-801M Oko (Eye), a 6 × 1 m planar array located beneath the fuselage.
 The radar unfolds during flight and has the ability to detect up to 200 targets while simultaneously track up to 20 airborne or surface threats from a range of 115 km from an altitude of nearly 10000 ft Information gathered can be transmitted via an encoded data-link to a ship or shore command post.

 INS Tabar has also possibility to carry one Ka-28 or one Indian-made HAL Dhruv.